-Separation of Mr. Gouge from his pastoral Charge Continuance of his labours in London-Great plague and fire, 1665, 1666-Mr. Gouge directs his attention to Wales-State of Religion in that principality-Efforts to remedy prevalent evils-Labours of Mr. John Penry-Vavasor Powel, and others-State of Wales in 1552-1660-Effects of the Restoration on Wales-Labours of the ejected Clergy-Commencement of Mr. Gouge's labours in behalf of Wales, 1662_Establishment of Schools_Circulation of good books-Origin of circulating schools-Account of the Rev. Griffith Jones -Success of his plan-The Rev. Thomas.
-Charles, of Bala Present state of Education in Wales.
+Separation of Mr. Gouge from his pastoral Charge-Continuance of his labours in Lon-don-Great plague and fire, 1665, 1666- Mr. Gouge directs his attention to Wales-State of Religion in that principality-Efforts to remedy prevalent evils-Labours of Mr. John Penry-Vavasor Powel, and others-State of Wales in 1552-1660-Effects of the Restoration on Wales-Labours of the ejected Clergy-Commencement of Mr. Gouge's labours in behalf of Wales, 1662-Establishment of Schools-Circulation of good books.
+Origin of circulating schools-Account of the Rev. Griffith Jones -Success of his plan-The Rev. Thomas Charles, of Bala-Present state of Education in Wales.

-WHILE Mr. Gouge was in the height of his usefulness, as a citizen and as a minister of London, he was suddenly interrupted by a train of unforeseen circumstances, which affected him in common with many others of his brethren.
-It is well known, that soon after the restoration of king Charles III. to the throne of his ancestors, in 1669, an act of uniformity was passed, by which every person who held a living, or officiated as a clergyman within the church, was called one under severe penalties, to declare his cordial assent to every part of the established system of discipline and worship, and to adhere to it rigidly, even in the smallest particulars.
+WHILE Mr. Gouge was in the height of his usefulness, as a citizen and as a minister of London, he was suddenly interrupted by a train of unforescen circumstances, which affected him in common with many others of his brethren.
+It is well known, that soon after the restoration of king Charles II. to the throne of his ancestors, in 1660, an act of uniformity was passed, by which every person who held a living, or officiated as a clergyman within the church, was called one under severe penalties, to declare his cordial assent to every part of the established system of discipline and worship, and to adhere to it rigidly, even in the smallest particulars.
 It was not to be expected, that such a sudden transition from the more free scheme of independency, which had been introduced under the protection of Cromwell, would accord with the views or feelings of the more conscientious and decided part of the clergy.
-And hence we find that the result, while it was honourable in no small degree to them, was disastrous to the church and to the kingdom.
+And hence we find that the result, while it was honourable in no small degree to them. was disastrous to the church and to the kingdom.
 By the famous act of 1662, commonly known by the name of the Bartholomew act, upwards of 200 of the most enlightened, conscientious, and laborious ministers then in England, were compelled to resign their charges, and to throw themselves and their families on the care of Providence.
-Among these excellent men was Mr. Gouge; and although he did not make the same sacrifice, in point of external advantages, which the greater number of his brethren did, still it must have been a painful stroke which separated him from a large and affectionate flock, to whom he was much attached, and who had enjoyed the benefit of his valuable ministerial labours for the space of twentyfour years.
+Among these excellent men was Mr. Gouge; and although he did not make the same sacrifice, in point of external advantages, which the greater number of his brethren did, still it must have been a painful stroke which separated him from a large and affectionate flock, to whom he was much attached, and who had enjoyed the benefit of his valuable ministerial labours for the space of twentycontinued to reside in London, preaching occasionally when he had it in his power to do so, and carrying forward his schemes of benevolence, with the same alacrity as before.
+The loss of his living in the church, which was a very valuable one, no doubt contracted his means of doing good; but as he possessed considerable resources from other quarters, he was enabled to lay himself out for extensive usefulness, while the greater leisure which he enjoyed, put it in his power to devote a larger portion of his time and thoughts to plans of benevolence.